gudbrandsc/Etherium-Cloud-Storage/README.md

 | 05/16/19      | <ul><li> [x] Finished demo video, and project description.  </li></ul>      |

 **NOTE:** Some of these dates might seem random, but they are based on my current calendar and the days I have allocated to work on this project.
 This is a sunny day scenario where all goes well during the development so the final timeline might look a bit different.

+## Final comments
+Overall I would say that the dapp works as I hoped, but I still have a few issues in my transactions/balances that I have to solve.
+The main issue is that different miners apply transactions that are not part of cononical chain, which effect the balances of the users.
+Other than this the program should work without any problems.